-The suspension of Jeremy Corbyn under Keir Starmer 's leadership shows the determination of Starmer to annihilate the last vestiges of 'Corbynism'- as the Socialist Party warned would be the case.
+The suspension of Jeremy Corbyn under Keir Starmer's leadership has showed the determination of Starmer to annihilate the last vestiges of 'Corbynism'- as the Socialist Party warned would be the case.
 Corbyn has always opposed antisemitism.
-For Blairite Labour general secretary David Evans to suspend him for stating antisemitism within Labour has been 'dramatically overstated for political reasons' was an incredible attack on the right of Labour Party members to express their views.
+Yet Blairite Labour general secretary David Evans suspended him for stating that antisemitism within Labour has been 'dramatically overstated for political reasons' - an incredible attack on the right of Labour Party members to express their views.

 Labour councils have continued to privatise, close and cut vital services, jobs and pay.
 The spectre of the end of the central government grant to local authorities means that councils look to sell-offs, luxury developments and deals with private developers to increase income.
 Labour councils should stop making cuts.
 And their plans should go further, to include mass council house building and measures such as rent control in the private sector.